zuccha/smw-code/uber-asm/custom_status_bar/README.md

 ## Limitations

-The current patch suffers from the following limitations:
+This modification suffers from the following limitations:

 1. It is not possible to use the left-most tile of the second row of the status bar.